Updated: Aug 5

-Every human being mental health just as they have their physical health.
+Every human being has their mental health just as they have their physical health.

 But not everyone has a mental illness.

-Mental illnesses are diagnosed and your mental health is not.
+Mental illnesses are diagnosed and while your mental health is not.

 There is a stigma when talking about mental health.
-Like I mentioned before, when we think of mental health we associate it with mental issues.
+Like I mentioned before, when we think of mental health we associate it with a person having mental issues.
 As a result, most of us associate someone who has mental issues to be either crazy, insane or any other derogatory terms.

 And I believe this is one of the main reasons why people don’t seek help.
 Its the fear of judgment.